Chukak/containers/docs/queue.md

 ```

 ## Iterators
-The `Queue` class has iterators of queue.
-The iterators have the type `forward_iterator`.
+The `Queue` class has iterators of the queue.
+The iterators are `forward_iterator`.
 You can only increase the iterator.

 ### Use iterators
-To get the iterator on the first element in the queue, use the `begin()` method.
+To get the iterator on the first element of the queue, use the `begin()` method.
-Returns the iterator to the first element in the queue.
+Returns the iterator to the first element of the queue.
 You can increase the iterator.
+But, don\`t reduce this iterator!

 To get the iterator to the end of the queue, use the `end()` method.
 Don\`t increase the `end()` iterator!
 To get the type of iterators, use `Queue<...>::iterator` or use `auto`.